 He got a chance in the inaugural World Cup next year.
-Abid picked up Fletcher and Tony Greig against England at Lord’s, picked up two for 22 against East Africa at Headingley and two for 35 against New Zealand at Old Trafford.
+Abid picked up Fletcher and Tony Greig against England at Lord’s, picked up 2 for 22 against East Africa at Headingley and 2 for 35 against New Zealand at Old Trafford.
 He also top-scored with a 98-ball 70 in the third ODI in what was his only chance to bat in the tournament.

 Abid finished his One-Day International (ODI) career with 93 runs at 31.00 and a strike rate of 70.45 along with seven wickets at 26.71 with an economy rate of 3.33 from five matches.
 It was probably an indication of what could have been.